← Back to Diary

 The Humans

-I wanted him to trust me.
+I wanted them to trust me.

 The Thing I'm Still Learning